KnightChaser/KnightChaser/README.md

 - 🌱 : Cyber Security Technologies, Python(by myself)
 - 📫 : Email(agerio100@naver.com)
 - 💬 : I usually don't learning something with formed sequence.
 Well, Googling first :)
+- ⚡ : Always power and darkness will be overflooeded!!
+Hahaha

 <!--
 **x3onkait/x3onkait** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.